Vedantadlak/code-baithak-backend/README.md

 # code-baithak-backend
-# made by students of iitk
+# made by students of hall3